Child Custody & Support

 In the classic paternity case, the mother petitions for proof of an unmarried father’s paternity of her child in order to obtain an enforceable right to child support.
 An order of paternity, however, does not carry with it any recognition of the father’s right to regular access or shared custody of the child as a matter of law.
 In order to obtain a secure right to maintain a regular relationship with his child, the father must obtain a separate order for visitation or custody from a Juvenile and Domestic Relations Court judge.

 The Virginia Child Support Guidelines provide a fairly simple formula to determine the payment obligations of the noncustodial parent.
 The income of both parents is taken into account, and the noncustodial parent’s payment is reduced proportionally if the child spends more than a quarter of the year overnight in that parent’s home.
 Child support can also be adjusted upward or downward to account for hardships, financial responsibilities for other children, or economically significant special needs of the child.
 In paternity cases, an unmarried father will not receive credit for overnight visits without a visitation or joint physical custody order in place.

-Our lawyers can assist you and your family with stepparent adoptions, agency adoptions, international adoptions, name changes, and even adult adoptions.
+Our experienced adoption lawyers can assist you and your family with stepparent adoptions, agency adoptions, international adoptions, name changes, and even adult adoptions.
 Adoption work can represent the most rewarding work a family law attorney can perform — there are no winners and losers, but everybody’s happy.